JoaoMarquesFidalgo/cake-shop/README.md

 ## Log of Events

+05/07/2020 -

+Add Manager, Content Manager and define which middleware the routes have.
+Complete the API by creating favorite and shared products, support ticket and page.

+30/06/2020 - 05/07/2020

+Added Models, Rest Controllers and Routes for User, Product, Shopping Cart and all other adjacent collections.

 22/06/2020 - 30/06/2020

 Added Passport + JWT and Passport-Facebook authentication with an index.html file to test the routes.